Domochip/WirelessPalaControl/README.md

  - HTTP GET requests
  - MQTT

-D1 mini is cabled to the stove using a special adapter.
+D1 mini is cabled to the stove using an adapter board.
 It communicates using Serial protocol on ESP8266 alternative pins : D7(GPIO13) as RX / D8(GPIO15) as TX

 ## Build your adapter

 It is designed by Palazzetti using a Si8621 (Silicon Labs Isolator) to provide electrical isolation between uControler and Stove electronic.
-This adapter uses exact same components...
+This adapter uses exact same components.

 ## Build your WirelessPalaControl

-All files are inside schematic subfolder and has been designed with KiCad
+All files are inside `schematic` subfolder and has been designed with KiCad (free and open source)

 ### Schematic